 But, why would they do this?
 Well, the djed symbolised stability and the rebirth of Osiris (and therefore the king), making it a rather desirable image to include in a tomb.

-The downside of painting
+The downside of watercolour paints

 This photo is a detail from Belzoni’s painting of Seti standing before Hathor.
 The main reason I’ve included it was that, as well as the lovely big smudge on the ankh, demonstrating the vulnerability of this method of tomb recording, I love that you can see Belzoni’s original pencil marks on the arm of Hathor.
 It makes me think of those unfinished tombs where you can see the ancient artisan’s outline sketches on the wall.